MananTank/proxytown/README.md

 ## Features

 - Run third party scripts in worker thread 🥳
-- Even though it's running in worker thread, these scripts can use DOM API and global variables defined in main thread
+- thirdy party scripts can still use DOM API and global variables defined in main thread automatically.
-- Any globals created in worker thread can also usable in main thread without any config
+- Any globals created in worker thread is also be usable in main thread automatically.
-- Scripts created and inserted by these party scripts also gets executed in worker thread
+- scripts created and inserted by thirdy party scripts gets executed in worker thread automatically.
 - Lightweight (6KB for all files combined)

 <br/>